sandwich-coder/CubeDimAE/README.md

 ## 5. Datasets

-Datasets used are as follows:
+Below are datasets used in the experiments.

 1. S-curve (2-dimensional)
 2. Swiss roll (2-dimensional)